 And thus, in the manner of the Russian filmmaker, Andrei Tarkovsky, the film evolves and develops not through a linear, chronological sequence of circumstances but rather the repeated depiction of scenes, dialogue, fantasies and music, creating a mesmeric tableau oscillating between perception and memory, dream and reality, past and present, even life and death.

 These whisperings, worse than silence, that you’re imprisoning me in.
 These days, worse than death, that we’re living through here side by side, you and I, like coffins laid side by side underground in a frozen garden …

-Indeed, everything in Marienbad has the veneer of artifice, devoid of emotion and feeling against which X is forever struggling, in order to release A from its gilded cage.
+Indeed, everything in Marienbad has the veneer of artifice, devoid of emotion and feeling against which X is forever struggling, in order to release A from her gilded cage.

 One evening, I went up to your bedroom … I had warned you I would come.
 You didn’t answer.
 When I came I found all the doors ajar … You’ve always been afraid.
 But I loved your fear that evening.
 I watched you, letting you struggle a little … I loved you.
 There was something in your eyes, you were alive … finally … I took you, half by force … Oh no … Probably it wasn’t by force … But you’re the only one who knows that.

-The film now takes on a darker perspective with the implication of an act of sexual violence.
-Our feelings towards X are changing; we empathize with A’s ambivalence and distrust of his character and the fact that we still don’t even know his name.
+The film now takes on a darker perspective with the implication of an act of sexual violence and aggravated force.
+Our feelings towards X are changing; we empathize with A’s ambivalence and distrust of his character and the fact that we still don’t even know his proper name.
 The boundaries between fact and fiction are blurring, making us question whether anything in Marienbad is in fact objectively real.

 Je pense, donc je suis